 6. Practice, not perfect

 One of the biggest impediments to lasting change is when we think it’s an event instead of a process.
 Eating disorder recovery is not a single-day event.
-It’s something that your child will need to practice in some form for the rest of their lives.
+It’s something that your child will need to practice in some form for the rest of their life.

 Many parents feel some success if they need to nag and negotiate a bit less.
 They may think the eating disorder is in remission.
 But then something happens and it looks like their child is suddenly right back to where they were before.
 This should not be a surprise.
 Remember that eating disorder behaviors are a response to stress, so every time there is a stressor, you can probably count on the eating disorder showing up again in some way.